MSN and DNP Graduate Programs Available

-The graduate program, designed for the part-time student, will lead to a Master of Science in Nursing.
-It builds upon the concepts of a Bachelor of Science degree in Nursing and students choose their track of development:
+The graduate programs are designed for the part-time student, leading to a Master of Science in Nursing or Doctor of Nursing Practice.
+The programs build upon the concepts of a Bachelor of Science degree in Nursing and students choose their track of development.

 The faculty and staff are well known for their ability to provide personal, individualized attention in a caring environment.
 Classes are generally held one night per week, with additional work done online.

 N541 Evidence-based Nursing Education is an elective theory course for master's students.